debrouxl/tiemu/tiemu/trunk/dcopsdk/readme.txt

 * You can now call any function in the TiEmu DCOP interface through your TiEmuDCOP_stub object.

+For your convenience, sample code (dcoptest.cpp) is provided under the GPL.

 IMPORTANT: This is for *nix only.
 For Win32, please look at the OLE Automation
            interface, as defined in the oleautsdk directory.